eduMFA/eduMFA/doc/installation/system/edumfa-manage.rst

 .. index:: Backup, Restore

-You can create a backup which will be save to */var/lib/edumfa/backup/*.
+You can create a backup which will be saved to */var/lib/edumfa/backup/*.

 The backup will contain the database dump and the complete directory */etc/edumfa*.
 You may choose if you want to add the encryption key to